Tambaram Sanatorium

 Tambaram Sanatorium is a southern suburb of Chennai, India.
 Located between Chromepet and Tambaram, the neighbourhood is served by Tambaram Sanatorium railway station on the Chennai Beach–Villupuram section via Tambaram of the Chennai suburban railway.

+Etymology

+Tambaram Sanatorium received its name from the Government Sanatorium hospital, a Government Hospital for Thoracic Medicine started in 1928.

 History

 The Tambaram Sanatorium railway station today has been replaced a hospital which was founded by Dr. David Jacob Aron Chowry-Muthu.